edwardshen123/ZombieMiami/README.md

 * Combined Grenade and HolyHandGrenade, separated grenade from other weapons, added a help menu, implement grenade ammo, changed directory names, added a stable version directory Edward

 ###Currently in progress
+* Add ammo for other weapons, add melee weapons Edward

 ###To Do List
 * Add more weapons